-Use dried navy beans that have been picked over (i.e. remove any foreign objects like rocks or imperfect beans) and rinsed.
+Use dried navy beans that have been picked over (i.e., remove and discard any foreign objects, like rocks, and imperfect beans), rinsed and drained.
 I don’t recommend canned beans here because they won’t withstand the cooking time.

-Yes!
-Soak beans overnight in a bowl of cold water.
+Then place the beans in a bowl of cold water, cover and store in the refrigerator overnight.
 Ensure that the beans are well submerged because they will expand as they soak.

 When ready to use, drain, rinse again with fresh, cold water and proceed with the recipe.

-Soak those beans overnight in a bowl of cold water so they plump and soften a little.
+- After picking over, rinsing and draining the beans, soak them overnight in a bowl of cold water (covered and stored in the refrigerator) so they plump and soften a little.

-In a large pot add drained, soaked/rinsed beans, broth, water and one whole onion.
-Bring to a simmer, reduce to a medium simmer and cover ajar for about an hour.
+- Add drained, soaked and rinsed beans, broth, water, smoked ham and one whole onion to a large pot.
+Bring to a boil, reduce to a simmer, cover with lid ajar and cook for about an hour.

-After an hour or when the beans are almost tender remove whole onion, add veggies, a little more water and half of black pepper.
-Cook for about 25-30 minutes more.
+- After an hour or when the beans are almost tender, remove the whole onion, add veggies, a little more water and half of the black pepper and salt.
+Cook for about 25 to 30 minutes more.

-The brand or variety of ham you use may vary in salt content.
+- Brands and varieties of ham can vary in salt content.
 If you need additional salt here, just add to your taste.

-I like to leave the ham and veggies in larger chunks because this is such a rustic, hearty recipe.
-If you want to cut smaller, that’s a-ok too.
+- I like to leave the ham and veggies in larger chunks because this is such a rustic, hearty recipe.
+If you want to cut smaller, that’s okay too.

 Variations for This Newfoundland Boiled Bean Recipe